-Music therapy at Shorefields is provided by a trained Music Therapist who is based in the school one day a week, in partnership with Suffolk Music Therapy Services (https://www.suffolkmusictherapyservices.co.uk/
+At Shorefield’s, Music Therapy is provided by a HCPC registered Music Therapist one day a week in partnership with Suffolk Music Therapy Services (https://www.suffolkmusictherapyservices.co.uk/

 Speech and Language Therapy

 The speech and language therapy team at Shorefields School includes a part time therapist permanently based in the school and additional input from health service therapists.
 The provision aims to help students fulfil their communicative potential both within the classroom and wider community through working collaboratively with school staff, families and carers.
 Our style of input is determined by assessment of the student's needs and as such can take the form of individual or group sessions, collaborative classroom sessions, joining class outings and home/community visits.

 We promote effective communication by all means, for example, speech, sign, symbol exchange and electronic low/high-tech communication aids.
 We also support the development of students’ social interaction skills.

 The speech and language therapy team also support students with eating and drinking difficulties.
 We provide assessment, diagnosis and recommendations alongside training for school staff.

 Our school is offered a regular service from the Physiotherapy and Occupational Therapy employed by Anglian Community Enterprise CIC.
 Therapists visit the school during term-time and also offer home and community support where clinically appropriate to their service users.